 With these investments in mind, leadership will need to consider the best path forward with restrictions lifting.
 Most offices cannot meet safe social distancing without pricy office space updates.
 At a minimum, leadership may decide to shift to regional operations in lieu of central offices.
 They may decide to move their teams to remote capacity.

-Though it was unplanned and unexpected, the pandemic provided a trial run of virtual business practices.
+Though it was unplanned and unexpected, the pandemic provided a trial run of virtual organization practices.
 Leadership can take this time to review the efficacy of the last months:

 - Were there any surprising benefits?

 - Are there solutions moving forward to overcome those?

 - Are the travel and expense savings substantial and sustainable?

 - Are there compromises between “operations as usual” and “full virtual organization practices”?

 Not only will internal impacts ensue.
 Your buyers will also be navigating virtual organization practices.
 Leadership will need to keep an eye on the external industry and buyer environment.
 Are your buyers comfortable taking face-to-face visits yet?
 Are business practices in your industry shifting to a more sterile, virtual environment as the preferred?
 Are there new lasting pains and focuses for your buyers?
 For example, for industries like IT, secure cloud-based solutions will continue to increase in importance.
 Data replication and security will be on the minds of IT and finance professionals.
 Are there opportunities for your organization to Seek to Serve™?

 A Future Compromise of In-Person and Virtual Organizations